hynek/svcs/docs/glossary.md

 Composition Root
-    The place that collects all the services your application needs and calls into the {term}`service layer`.
+    The place that acquires all the services your application needs and calls into the {term}`service layer`.

     Common types are web framework views, CLI command entry points, or test fixtures.

+    We recommend using *svcs* in your composition roots to get all the services you need and then pass them into your {term}`service layer`.

 Dependency Inversion Principle